colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 ++++++++++++++++++

 * a package in the underlay statically links to the overridden package
-* a package in the overlay depends on the overriding package and the ather package in the underlay
+* a package in the overlay depends on the overriding package and the package in the underlay

 How to avoid it
 +++++++++++++++